 |See description||Migrate NFS servers to Cloud Filestore.|

-Binding to a specific network interface detected.
+Found listener on non-0.0.0.0 IP address, meaning a binding to a specific network interface was detected.
 If there are ports being listened to on a specific NIC (and not 0.0.0.0, *, or loopback) it usually means there is a multi-NIC setup.

 Three rules are applied, where each returns a different severity: